Best Value for Money

 But once you leave the US and Canada, you’re on your own, and will have to manually add tax rates.
 This is a bit of a pain, but is actually pretty standard across ecommerce platforms.
 Even ecommerce heavyweight Shopify makes you input these figures manually.

-It’s worth noting that Square has a clear disclaimer stating: ‘Tax compliance is your responsibility.
+It’s worth noting that Square Online Store has a clear disclaimer stating: ‘Tax compliance is your responsibility.
 We do not guarantee the applicability or accuracy of our tax tools.
 If you have any questions about your tax obligations, you should consult a professional tax advisor.’
 Again, this is pretty standard practice across the platforms we review.

 SEO stands for Search Engine Optimization.
 It relates to how well your site is designed in order to have your products recognized by Google.
 Any small business knows that word of mouth is one of your most powerful marketing tools, but if you can get your product to rank on page one of the Google search results for popular ‘keywords’ (like ‘winter candle’, in our case), you’ll see your sales skyrocket.